vvheritagevv/bsdNotes/lumina_dmenu.rst

 dmenu on lumina
 ================

+.. warning:: These notes are for version 0.9.0

 I was searching for a way to open programs from the keyboard in the Lumina Desktop.
 I had used dmenu in spectrwm and was basically looking for a replacement.
 Searching around the net I found a few snippets on how to get it to run. (found it `here <https://urukrama.wordpress.com/2008/02/07/using-dmenu-in-pekwm-and-openbox/>`_ )